- Fast Facts: Graduation Rates, National Center for Education Statistics, http://nces.ed.gov/fastfacts/display.asp?id=40

 - Tuition: $4,895

 Columbia Southern University rounds out the top ten of our picks for online hospitality management colleges.
-The online university offers a variety of degrees for both undergraduate and graduate students.
+The online university offers a variety of degree programs for both undergraduate and graduate students.
 Those interested in hospitality can earn a bachelor's degree in Business Administration with a concentration in hospitality and tourism.
 Tuition at Columbia Southern University was in 2014, and the school estimates it will take students five years to earn a BBA in hospitality and tourism.

 A great way to learn more about a school is by requesting additional information.
 Don't forget to also review our Top Online Colleges Guide for other schools that excel in quality, affordability and flexibility.